maykinmedia/objects-api/docs/installation/deployment/objecttypes-api/kubernetes.rst

    kubectl get pods

-If ingress is not configured you can use `port-forward` to check the status of application:
+If the Ingress is not configured you can use `port-forward` to check the status of the application:

 .. code:: shell